 Grants are one of the most essential parts of any successful non-profit organization.
 Typically the process for applying can be a long and strenuous task that can be highly competitive.
-This is where the Google Ad Grant program comes in as a knight in shining armour.
+This is where the Google Ad Grant program comes in like a knight in shining armor.

 1. Meet Google Ad Grant Requirements

 Your group must hold a non-profit status and be registered as a valid charity.
 US-based charities must have 501(c)(3) status.
 This means the organization is tax-exempt.
 For more information, you can learn how to gain 501(c)(3) status.
 For organizations outside of the US, you will need to follow your country’s specific guidelines for charity status that Google outlines.
 There are a few exceptions to the rules which are the following types of organizations:

 - Hospital or Healthcare Organization

 If your organization is a school, you can check out Google For Education.
 This is Google’s specific program for various academic organizations.
 Healthcare organizations may be able to qualify if they are Awareness or Research-based.

 Once your organization follows these guidelines, it is time to make sure you have a compelling website.
 Google requires that Ad Grant recipients have an active website since that is where all the web traffic is going to be directed.
 Once this is done and your organization acknowledges non-discrimination and donation receipt it is time to register as a Google Non-Profit.